 The common concern: Unrequited love, and how to support your heartbroken child after a breakup, or when their affections are not returned.

 The love lesson: According to Dr. Bax, breakups are a huge challenge at this age, and parents need to be non-judgmental and acknowledge that this is a loss for them.
 Listen and respect their feelings, while at the same time helping them to look forward.
 “For adolescents, the moment is everything and their emotions are so strong.
 It’s important to help put the relationship into context for them.”
 Encourage them to go out, to spend time with other friends (it’s important to make sure they are not isolated), and maintain schoolwork and hobbies.
+As well as being receptive to listening and answering their child’s questions, parents can also share their own experiences with love and heartbreak at a similar age.

 What is love: While we may assume relationships at this age are still “puppy love”, Dr. Bax stresses that there’s no magic age where you can definitively fall in love.
 “There are some adults who have not learned what love really is!
 It’s more about being capable than it is about age, and having the important components: the intimacy, mutual support, companionship and wanting to be together.
 When it’s more about care and commitment and less about status achievement, I think that’s when love occurs.”
 For teens, their capacity for this depends on their maturity, previous experience in relationships and their relationship role models.